johnnyhawk02/sefton-bible-2/content/cashing-up.md

 3. Make a note of number of lockers bands for refund
 4. Click back button and then close button
 5. Go to **POS** and process locker refunds:
-6. repeat steps 1 and 2
+6. Repeat first two steps above
 7. Scroll to bottom and **write down cash and card takings on spare paper (for use when the z reading is done after both tills are cashed up)**
 8. Press **back**
 9. **Input the cash and card amounts**